Find Affordable College Courses

 Concentrations Within Natural Resources & Conservation

-If you plan to be a natural resources and conservation major, you may want to focus your studies on one of the following concentrations.
+The following natural resources & conservation concentations are available at University of California - Los Angeles.
 The completion numbers here include all graduates who receive any type of degree in this field from University of California - Los Angeles.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded